DappSociety/digest_archive/_posts/2018-02-09-daily-digest.md

 Tomas Roaldsnes idea about a time locked savings game is getting traction and quite a bit has been discussed about it today (mainly on Slack, [here](https://dappsociety.slack.com/files/U947MNU2X/F96661NDP/timecontractsavingsaccount_whitepaper.pdf))

 ## Notable Discussions
-@manchaary and @rxdizzle have suggested creating producthunt-like Dapp review site [[ add link to @manchaary's Trello card here ]]
+@manchaary and @rxdizzle have suggested creating producthunt-like Dapp review site in Trello

 ## Content Kiosk
 @BlockchainBud has shared an article about Dapp scaling using sidechains: [link](https://medium.com/loom-network/dappchains-scaling-ethereum-dapps-through-sidechains-f99e51fff447)

 ## Volunteers Needed
+Still mostly for dailies, but start thinking about which projects you can help!

 ## In Closing

+Not a ton to report today.
+Lets keep up the good work and utilize our first full weekend together as an established group!

 ### Today's Collaborator Credits